 The saddest thing is, that this practice test shows the complete opposite results to the laboratorian tests possible to check on The-Digital-Picture.com service (Pic.
 16), where the smallest apertures should serve better image resolution.

 Maybe at 840mm, the result is at least similar between i.e. f/14 and f/20.
-It doesn’t change the fact, that the widest apertures between f/9 and f/11 are undeniably the best for a whole focal length range and results in the sharpest pictures as shown in the pattern above (Pic.
+It doesn’t change the fact, that the widest apertures between f/9 and f/11 are undeniably the best for a whole focal length range and result in the sharpest pictures as shown in the pattern above (Pic.
 6).

 Let’s see how the TC-1401 image sharpness looks in terms of the text seen from some distance.
 There are images below, where the content was captured from about 140 – 180m distance (Pic.
 17 – 19), which marks the border of the readability of this content.
 I guess the font size between 36 and 72 was used.

 The last matter to check is the correspondence of the TC-1401 images with Sigma 150-600mm C images at the same focal length.
-As one of the authors said, that there is no sense to use the TC-1401 attached for shorter focal lengths than the longest one offered by the given lens (i.e. 600mm in Sigma 150-600mm C).
-Better is take the teleconverter down.
+As one of the authors said, there is no sense to use the TC-1401 attached for shorter focal lengths than the longest one offered by the given lens (i.e. 600mm in Sigma 150-600mm C).
+Better is to take the teleconverter down.
 I completely agree, but by taking photos at the same focal lengths with and without the teleconverter mounted the user can easily gauge the difference in quality.
 Let’s see 2 situations below.
 The first one shows the panorama at 600mm focal length taken with Sigma 150-600mm C and 430mm x1.4 with TC-1401 (Pic.
 21).
-The difference is smallish, barely visible.
-It stresses a very good quality of the teleconverter TC-1401 itself.
+The difference is smallish and barely visible.
+It stresses the very good quality of the teleconverter TC-1401 itself.
 It has 7 elements in 5 groups, which keep the image resolution at a high level.

 The second test unveils the real TC-1401 image quality, as we are focused on some texts, visible from about 70m distance (Pic.
 22, 23).